 The annual membership fee is the amount determined from time to time by the Committee.

-Each member must pay the annual membership fee to the Treasurer by the first day of each financial year or another date determined by the Committee from time to time.
+Each member must pay the annual membership fee to the Treasurer/Secretary by the first day of each financial year or another date determined by the Committee from time to time.

 A member whose subscription is not paid within 3 months after the due date ceases to be a member unless the Committee determines otherwise.